-Executive officer total compensation is composed of five main components: base salary, a cash-based short-term annual incentive program (AIP), a long-term incentive plan (LTIP), a key employee long term contribution plan (Retention Plan) and extended group benefits.
+In 2014, executive officer total compensation is composed of five main components: base salary, a cash-based short-term annual incentive program (the AIP), a long-term incentive plan (the LTIP), a key employee long term contribution plan (the Retention Plan) and extended group benefits.
+Final payments under the Retention Plan were made in 2014, and the plan will not be continued or extended in 2015.
 The following table sets out the main components of compensation for our executives and summarizes their key features: